Skip to main content

 Features: Bass special opportunity, bream numbers

 Holmes Creek is a 16-mile tributary to the Choctawhatchee River and is a designated Florida canoe trail easily accessed in Vernon, Florida.
 Fifteen springs along this scenic tributary provide diverse habitats for a rich variety of fish and mollusks.
-Holmes Creek is also a major summer aggregation area for the federally protected Gulf Sturgeon, as well as, thermal refugia for the Gulf Striped Bass.
+If you are interested in a special opportunity catch for a black bass species, Holmes Creek is home for the newly identified “Choctaw Bass”.
+Holmes Creek is also a major summer aggregation area for the federally protected Gulf Sturgeon, as well as thermal refugia for the Gulf Striped Bass.

 Yellow River